 - Morning and afternoon study space slots are available Monday to Friday.

-- Early evening slots are available at St Thomas' House and are bookable from 19th January at New Hunt's House Library.
+- Early evening slots are available at New Hunt's House and St Thomas' House libraries.

 - If you choose to book two study sessions on the same day you must leave the library and take all your possessions with you when your morning session ends before returning for the afternoon session when it opens.